 Intermediate concepts of the enterprise system.
 Topics include team development, team problem solving, product design analysis and engineering impacts.
-Prerequisite: A grade of "C" or better in MTX 101, 102, and 121; or concurrent enrollment in MTX 101, 102, and 121; or consent of Instructional Unit.
+Prerequisite: Successful completion of MTX 102 with a grade of "C" or better or consent of Instructional Unit.
 [GE]

 SPEED CONTROL SYSTEMS